Usefulness of Cardiac Index to Predict Early and 30-Day Mortality in Non-Cardiac Patients Being Admitted to Intensive Care Units

-Background: Cardiac index (CI) is a parameter indicating the amount of cardiac output exported from left ventricle in one minute to body surface area.
-The present study aimed to assess the value of CI to predict early and 30-day outcome of non-cardiac patients admitting to intensive care units (ICUs).
+Introduction: Cardiac index is a hemodynamic parameter defined as the ratio of the cardiac output, i.e., the volume of blood ejected from the left ventricle in 1 min, to the body surface area.
+This study aimed to assess the cardiac index to predict early and 30-day outcomes of non-cardiac patients being admitted to intensive care units using a non-invasive approach.

-Conclusion: Measuring CI on admission even in non-cardiac ICU patients can predict in-ICU mortality with high sensitivity and specificity.
+Conclusion: Measuring the cardiac index during intensive care units admission using a noninvasive approach even in non-cardiac patients can predict in intensive care units mortality with high sensitivity and specificity.

 Maj G, Monaco F, Landoni G, Barile L, Nicolotti D, Pieri M, Melisurgo G, Pappalardo F, Zangrillo A. Cardiac index assessment by the pressure recording analytic method in unstable patients with atrial fibrillation.
 Journal of cardiothoracic and vascular anesthesia.
 2011 Jun 1;25 (3):476-80.

 Zangrillo A, Maj G, Monaco F, Scandroglio AM, Nuzzi M, Plumari V, Virzo I, Bignami E, Casiraghi G, Landoni G. Cardiac index validation using the pressure recording analytic method in unstable patients.
 Journal of cardiothoracic and vascular anesthesia.
 2010 Apr 1;24(2):265-9.

 Tibby SM, Murdoch IA.
 Monitoring cardiac function in intensive care.
 Archives of disease in childhood.
 2003 Jan 1;88(1):46-52.